e-clearing-net/OCHP/OCHP.md

     ; optional separator
 ```

-An example for a valid EMAID therefore is `DE8AACA2B3C4D5N` or with dashes
+An example for a valid eMA ID therefore is `DE8AACA2B3C4D5N` or with dashes
 `DE-8AA-CA2B3C4D5-N`.

-###### Contract-ID Semantics
+###### ContractId Semantics
 The following rules apply:

- * The Contract-ID must be interpreted case insensitive.
+ * The ContractId must be interpreted case insensitive.
- * A hyphen ("-") can be used as separator in communication with
-   users to allow better reading, spelling and typing.
+ * A hyphen ("-") can be used as separator in communication with users to allow better reading, spelling and typing.
 An example for such
    an illustration is `DE-8AA-CA2B3C4D5-N`.
-If the hyphenated representation
-   is chosen, the separators must be set at all three places.
+If the hyphenated representation is chosen, the separators must be set at all three places.
- * Each Contract-ID has a fixed length of at least fourteen and at
-   most fifteen characters excluding the optional hyphens or seventeen
+ * Each ContractId has a fixed length of at least fourteen and at most fifteen characters excluding the optional hyphens or seventeen
    respectively eighteen characters including the optional separators.
- * While the Provider ID must be assigned by a central issuing
-   authority, each provider with an assigned Provider ID can chose the eMA
+ * While the Provider ID must be assigned by a central issuing authority, each provider with an assigned Provider ID can chose the eMA
    Instance within the above mentioned rules freely.
- * It is strongly recommended to use the Type-ID `C` as the first character
-   of the nine character instance to conform to the eMI3 EMAID standard.
-   See the example above.

 ###### Backward Compatibility
-Contract IDs as defined in DIN SPEC 91286 may be used as well by adding
+Contract IDs (ContractId) as defined in DIN SPEC 91286 may be used as well by adding
-two zeros ("00") at the beginning of the Instance-part and the old
+character "C" followed by a zero i.e. ("C0"), at the beginning of the Instance-part and the old
 check digit at position 14.
 A second check digit as referenced in this
-document may be calculated over the resulting ID and may be added on
+document may be calculated over the resulting ID and may be added on position 15.
-position 15.
-Example: The DIN-Contract-ID `DE-8AA-123A56-3` must be set as EMAID
+Example: The DIN-Contract-ID `DE-8AA-123A56-3` must be set as eMA ID `DE-8AA-C0123A563-N`.
-`DE-8AA-00123A563-N`.

 ###### ID-Structure
 One Contract-ID (ContractId) may refer to several Token-IDs (EmtId).